gitbrent/SpRestLib/README.md

 * Modern: Uses the newest SharePoint 2013 APIs
 * Lightweight: Small (27kb minified), but feature-rich
 * Standards-Compliant: Pure JavaScript REST calls: No JSOM or CSOM library code is used
-* Robust:
- * Reads List column metadata from SharePoint so you don't spend time defining/maintaining fields
- * Automatically retries failed requests
+* Robust: Automatically retries failed requests and handles expired form digest/session tokens
- * Detects expired form digest/session tokens, requests a new token asynchronously, then continues the original operation.
 * Built for SharePoint:
  * List interfaces are described using simple javascript objects
+ * Reads List column metadata from SharePoint so you don't spend time defining/maintaining fields
  * Built to detect and handle common SharePoint-specific authentication errors

 ### Additional Features: